According to the book of Revelation, the following will occur at a future time:

 What is most interesting about this passage is that by stating, “by the space of a thousand and six hundred furlongs” it provides to us the necessary information needed to calculate two things: 1) How much blood is needed to span across a distance of ~200 miles and 2) How many people would it require to produce approximately that much blood.

-Therefore, we are able to calculate an approximate number of those saved through our Lord, Jesus Christ!
-However, what we will discover might worry some people.
+Therefore, in the end, when tribulations are upon us, we are able to calculate an approximate number of those martyred in the name of our Lord, Jesus Christ!
+However, what we discover is a value significantly lower than we had originally imagined, which is sad.

 A Thousand and Six Hundred Furlongs

-In case you are curious, 1600 furlongs is equivalent to 200 miles.
-Knowing this information allows us to calculate the approximate total gallons of blood needed to cover a distance of 200 miles.
-We must approximate two important factors: 1) The width of the trail and 2) the average depth of the trail, which is why our answer is only an estimate.
+In case you are curious, 1600 furlongs is approximately 200 miles.
+Knowing this information allows us to calculate the approximate total gallons of blood needed to cover a distance of ~200 miles.
+We must approximate two more important factors: 1) The width of the trail and 2) the average depth of the trail, which is why our answer is only an estimate.

 The average healthy person contains approximately 9 pints of blood which is the same as 1 gallon plus 2 cups, or simply 18 cups.
 When a person loses approximately 1/3 or 33% of their total blood volume, then they are considered to be in critical condition, thus highly suspected to die within a few minutes because of their inability to maintain circulation.